TrDA-hab/Projects/SPI multi display/README.md

    `Rule1 1`   // Run Rule1
  - Run commands in the console for test Display:
    `Backlog DisplayText [z]; DisplayText [f0s2x2y2tS]`
- - Run the command in the console  to run the "Interlock" mode (optional):
+ - Run the command in the console  to run the "Interlock" mode, for the possibility of individual output of information on displays (optional):
    `Interlock 1,2,3` //Group Relay1 and Relay2 and Relay3 in "group 1".
    `Interlock 1`     //Enable relay interlock .
  - Run the command in the console to modify the interface (optional):